3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Basic inputs

-In NLTE, in contrast, much more sophisticated atomic or molecular data are required.
+In NLTE RT, in contrast, much more comprehensive atomic or molecular datasets are required as input.
 These, in addition to the parameters described above, include detailed wavelength-dependent photo-ionization cross-sections for each energy state, collisional rate coefficients for excitation, charge-transfer, and ionising reactions, photo-dissociation cross-sections, and possibly other types of processes, such as di-electronic and three-body recombination.
 Some examples of NLTE atomic models are shown in Fig.~\ref{fig:nlteatoms}.

-Recently, sophisticated quantum mechanical calculations of collision induced inelastic processes have become available for many atoms \citep{Barklem2016b}.
-These include transitions in neutral and singly-ionized atoms of Li I, Na I, O I, Fe I, Ni I, Y I \citep[e.g.][]{Belyaev2003, Barklem1998, Barklem2007, Belyaev2010, Barklem2018, Voronov2022, Wang2024}, but also effects in transitions involving different isotopes $^{6}$Li/$+$H/D/T$^{7}$Li \citep{Belyaev2021}.
+Recently, quantum mechanical (QM) calculations of collision processes became available for many atoms.
+The status of such data for processes in H I and proton induced inelastic collisions was reviewed in \citet{Barklem2016b}.
+These include transitions in neutral and singly-ionized atoms of Li I, Na I, O I, Fe I, Ni I, Y I \citep[e.g.][]{Belyaev2003, Barklem1998, Barklem2007, Belyaev2010, Barklem2018, Voronov2022, Wang2024}.
+QM data were also presented for transitions involving different isotopes, e.g. \citet{Belyaev2021} provided rate coefficients for transitions between $^{6}$Li and $^{7}$Li induced by collisions with Hydrogen (H I), Deuterium ($^2$H), and Tritium ($^3$H).
 These rely on methods of nuclear dynamics, such as probability currents and multichannel linear combination of atomic orbitals (LCAO), which involves different levels of treatment of non-adiabatic regions (in the simplest case, ion-covalent interactions only).
 But also more sophisticated approaches are available that consider large and small inter-nuclear distances (Landau--Zener approach, \citealt{Belyaev2014}).
 Also potential energy surfaces for interim states (quasi-molecule) are needed, which are typically obtained via quantum chemistry calculations.
-In addition, the recipe by Kaulakys (1991, 1992) can be used for very high-excitation (above $\sim 5$ eV) Rydberg states.
+In addition, the recipe by \citet{Kaulakys1991a, Kaulakys1991b} can be used for very high-excitation (above $\sim 5$ eV) Rydberg states.
 In certain instances, e.g. Li and Na, validation on experimental data has been carried out \citep{Barklem2003, Barklem2021}.

 NLTE atomic models have been publicly released as part of several NLTE RT codes.
 These include the \Tlusty database: \url{} \citep{Lanz2003} and Turbospectrum v20. database \url{https://keeper.mpdl.mpg.de/d/6eaecbf95b88448f98a4/} \citep{Gerber2023}.